 The predecessor of the Folsom Street Fair was the CMC Carnival, short for “California Motorcycle Club Carnival.”
 It was a kind of carnival with music and sales booths.
 The CMC took place for about 20 years, always on the second Sunday in November, at various locations, mostly in large halls near the harbor.

-All proceeds are donated to charitable organizations, such as AIDS assistance.
+All proceeds are donated to charitable organizations, such as the Aids charity.

 Sailors, motorcycles and leather